ucsd-ccbb/network_bio_toolkit/README.md

 ### Upstream Regulator Analysis Workflow

-module: Upstream
+**module**: Upstream

-description:

-This package includes functions to help you determine potential upstream regulators for a set of differentially expressed genes that you supply.
+**description**: This package includes functions to help you determine potential upstream regulators for a set of differentially expressed genes that you supply.
 It was inspired by Ingenuity System's [Ingenuity Upstream Regulator Analysis in IPA®](http://pages.ingenuity.com/rs/ingenuity/images/0812%20upstream_regulator_analysis_whitepaper.pdf).

-workflow:
+**workflow**:

 - Integrate set of differentially expressed (DE) genes with a user-specified interactome.
 Interactome may be loaded from NDEX (no downloading required)
 - Seed genes for network analysis defined by user-specified significance cutoffs in DE gene file.
 User may select a number of options here, including whether to use gene symbol, or entrez id, and which columns to use for significance cutoffs and fold change cutoffs.